karelseaat/py-informer/README.md

  # Py Informer
-A MicroPython-based ESP32 project for creating access points with dynamic names.
+A MicroPython-based ESP32 project for creating dynamic access points with a web-based configuration interface.

 ## Overview
 This repository contains the source code for a MicroPython project that creates access points (APs) on an ESP32 device.
-The AP name changes dynamically to provide some amusement, but the main purpose of this project is not to connect to the internet.
+The AP name changes dynamically, providing some amusement, but its primary purpose is to serve as a learning resource rather than connecting to the internet.

 ## Components
 The project includes several files:

-1. `lib/dnsquery.py` - Contains a DNS query class used by the access point to respond to DNS queries from clients.
+1. `lib/dnsquery.py` - A DNS query class used by the access point to respond to DNS queries from clients.
 2. `schelder-main.py` - Configures the ESP32 device to create an access point and changes its name randomly at regular intervals.
 3. `main.py` - Main script that initializes the AP, establishes a connection to a WiFi network if configuration is provided, and handles MQTT client functionality.
 4. `lib/filehelper.py` - Utility functions for managing files on the ESP32 device.